 As aforementioned, ethylene oxide is produced by direct oxidation of ethylene.
-According to SAI Report, in the current market, direct oxidation process technology in China is dominated by technology licensed by Dow, Shell, and Scientific Design Company, Inc. There are slight differences among these technologies.
+According to SAI Report, in the current market, direct oxidation process technologies in China are dominated by technologies licensed by Dow, Shell, and Scientific Design Company, Inc. There are slight differences among these technologies.
 The production technology of Scientific Design Company, Inc. involves a direct oxidation catalyst that has a higher ethylene oxide selectivity range, or ethylene to ethylene oxide conversion rate, of 81.9% to 91.0%, under the reaction temperature between 232°C to 255°C. In comparison, other production technologies may only yield an ethylene oxide selectivity range of 81% to 83% under the same reaction temperature.